Cynthia Needham

 As Principal Investigator, she oversaw the creation of six linked science education projects:

-Cynthia has recently published her second book, Global Disease Eradication: The Race for the Last Child.
 In her spare time, she contributes to Kenneth’s business enterprise and teaches Ashtanga yoga.
 During the winter, she is a part time ski instructor at Mt.
 Mansfield Ski School, heading up the adaptive program.
+She was chosen by her colleagues as ski instructor of the year for the 2007/2008 season.
 She views herself as a Renaissance woman.

 Cynthia received her Ph.D. in microbiology from Oklahoma State University.
 She is a Fellow of the American Academy of Microbiology and of the Infectious Disease Society of America and a Diplomat Emeritus of the American Board of Medical Microbiology.
 She was formerly a faculty member of Boston University School of Medicine and Tufts University School of Medicine.
 She continues to lecture for Boston University School of Medicine.